 Volume 11 Call for Papers – Now Closed

 The ATOB Editorial Board invited papers for the upcoming issue focused on ‘Maximizing the Benefits of Evolving Assistive Technology Solutions’ during the March 15 – May 31, 2016 period.
-Manuscripts are currently being reviewed for publication in January 2017.
+Manuscripts are currently being reviewed for publication in early 2017.

 Questions?
 Contact the ATOB Editor-in-Chief at firstname.lastname@example.org.